mcconnellsoftware/mcconnellsoftware.github.io/_posts/2018-08-01-language-tips.md

 one module into another, for example, and obviously none of has ever done that eh, HA HA, IMAGINE THAT.

-However: if I owned a bunch of Silicon Valley apartments and rented them out to coders, and any of the _tenants_ in those properties violated that simple _tenet_ of engineering food practice?
+However: if I owned a bunch of Silicon Valley apartments and rented them out to coders, and any of the _tenants_ in those properties violated that simple _tenet_ of engineering good practice?
 Well!
 They'd be out on the streets, pronto!
 We're not having that sort of thing.
 We're not _animals_.